patrickmcelwee/patrickmcelwee.github.io/_drafts/vim-config-for-debugging-ruby.markdown

 ---

 When we write code, we are automating.
 Most obviously, we are automating something for our customers.
-But one thing I love about programming is that there are so many levels for automation, like layers of an onion.
+But there are so many levels for automation, like layers of an onion.
 Business rules on the outside, moving down through automated deployments, server provisioning, networking, application routing, and so on, right down to everyday programmer tasks, even the keystrokes we enter into an editor or terminal.
 Since we interact with our computers so often, good optimization habits here can magnify our efficiency everywhere.

 When debugging a problem in Ruby, I *often* follow the same pattern: running and re-running[<sup>1</sup>](#fn-vimux)  a test that exercises the